kinvolk/demo/traffic-control-openshift/README.md

 oc new-project demo

 ```
-Now you are working on the project __demo__, before you can deploy the services you __need__ to set the policy as shown below.
+Now you are working on the project __demo__, before you can deploy the services you need to set the policy as shown below.
 ```
 oc adm policy add-scc-to-user privileged system:serviceaccount:demo:default
 ```
-This is necessary because tcd and weavescope-probe need to run as privileged user to use some resources e.g. hostNetwork, hostPID, and hostPath.
+This is necessary because tcd and weavescope-probe need to run as a privileged user to use some resources e.g. hostNetwork, hostPID, and hostPath.

-After you set up the policy, you can deploy our demo:
+After you set up the policy, you can deploy the demo:

 ```